Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Introduction

-In recent years, studies such as \cite{song2019generative, lu2022dpm,chen2024probability,huang2024convergence} have focused on the probability flow ODE derived from Langevin dynamics.
-This approach involves expressing the diffusion process, driven by Brownian motion, in terms of the score function, which is the gradient of the logarithm of the density function.
-The density itself satisfies the Fokker-Planck equation associated with overdamped Langevin dynamics.
-This reformulation also connects to the gradient flow of the Kullback–Leibler (KL) divergence in the Wasserstein space, which is the probability density space endowed with the Wasserstein-2 metric \cite{otto2000generalization}.
-In this context, the score function represents the Wasserstein gradient of the negative Boltzmann-Shannon entropy.
-It has been shown that utilizing the score function is an effective method for sampling a target distribution, particularly from a numerical standpoint \cite{lu2022dpm, zhang2022fast,zhao2024unipc,accelerated_flow}.
+Motivated by these limitations of LMC-based approaches, an alternative perspective is to reformulate the diffusion process in terms of the score function and consider the corresponding probability flow ODE.
+In recent years, studies such as \citep{song2019generative, lu2022dpm,chen2024probability,huang2024convergence} have focused on this probability flow ODE derived from Langevin dynamics.
+This approach expresses the diffusion process, originally driven by Brownian motion, in terms of the score function—the gradient of the logarithm of the density function.
+The density itself satisfies the Fokker–Planck equation associated with overdamped Langevin dynamics.
+This reformulation also connects to the gradient flow of the Kullback–Leibler (KL) divergence in the Wasserstein space, the space of probability densities endowed with the Wasserstein-2 metric \citep{otto2000generalization}.
+In this context, the score function represents the Wasserstein gradient of the negative Boltzmann–Shannon entropy.
+From a numerical standpoint, algorithms that explicitly utilize the score often achieve improved stability and accuracy \citep{lu2022dpm, zhang2022fast,zhao2024unipc,accelerated_flow}.

+Despite this advantage, applying the probability flow ODE to sampling introduces several significant challenges.
+First, the computation or approximation of the score function can be both computationally intensive and inaccurate when only finite samples are available.
+Second, the choice of time discretization is crucial: while a stable implicit scheme is desirable, it is often difficult to implement.
+The time-implicit Jordan–Kinderlehrer–Otto (JKO) \citep{JKO} scheme addresses this issue by iteratively solving the proximal operator of the KL divergence in Wasserstein space.
+However, the JKO update is computationally demanding due to the absence of a closed-form formula for the Wasserstein proximal operator, which typically requires solving an additional optimization problem at each time step.